intradastingly/Express_Rest/README.md

 1. 4 endpoints
 2. rest client
-3. Data saved to JSON file instead of server fil
+3. Data saved to JSON file instead of server file
 4. Github used
 5. Readme
 6. JSON file updates dynamically on update, delete, and create new